brunokoga/Montevideo/advanced_dir/spells/planarAdaptation.md

 **Target** you

-**Duration** 1 hour/level (D)
+**Duration** 1 hou_dir/level (D)

 _Planar adaptation _grants you immunity to the harmful environmental effects of a particular plane of existence, including such hazards as toxicity, extreme temperatures, and lack of air.
-Additionally, you gain energy resistance 20 to a single energy type prevalent on that plane (choose one if more than one type is equally prevalent). _Planar adaptation_ has no effect when cast upon your native plane.
+Additionally, you gain energy resistance 20 to a single energy type prevalent on that plane (choose one if more than one type is equally prevalent. _Planar adaptation_ has no effect when cast upon your native plane.

 **Planar Adaptation, Mass**